erasersedu/human_follower/README.md

 `Device at /dev/ttyACM0 has ID H0807228`

+If you see:

+`Could not open serial Hokuyo`

+Then enter:

+> sudo adduser <YOUR_USERNAME> dialout

+and log out and log back in.

 In order to not be confused with sensor USB devices set the specific ID for each device configure the system rules.
 You can find those in:

 /etc/udev/rules.d/